Masroor Nawaz Jhangvi

-Masroor Nawaz Jhangvi is a Pakistani Islamic scholar and far-right politician who was a member of the Punjab Assembly from January 2017 to May 2018.
+Masroor Nawaz Jhangvi is a Pakistani Islamic scholar who was a member of the Punjab Assembly from January 2017 to May 2018.

-He is a son of Sipah-e-Sahaba founder Haq Nawaz Jhangvi and a member of Jamiat Ulema-e-Islam and former member of Ahl-e-Sunnat Wal Jamaat (ASWJ).
+He is a son of Sipah-e-Sahaba founder Haq Nawaz Jhangvi and a member of Jamiat Ulema-e-Islam and Ahl-e-Sunnat Wal Jamaat (ASWJ).

 Political career

 Masroor was elected as the member of the Punjab Assembly as independent.
 He later joined Jamiat Ulema-e-Islam (F) and was elected from PP-126 Jhang-II in by-polls election held in December 2016.

 Award

 Jhangvi received a peace award from Minister for Religious Affairs Sardar Muhammad Yousaf at a national conference of peace held in Islamabad.